NAMlab/deepCRE_reimplemented/readme.md

 files are saved in their respective folders (`"genome_<species1>(_<species2> ... ).fa"` in the `genome` folder, `"tpm_<species1>(_<species2> ... ).csv"` in the `tpm_counts` folder and `"gtf_<species1>(_<species2> ... ).csv"` in the `gene_models` folder).

-We recommend to use the models with best performance for cross-predictions, interpretations and feature extractions.

 ### Prediction